 Doctors argue that trans fats are unhealthy in nearly any amount.

-They're actually, and if there could be a serious fine, cooks would be forced to discard old recipes, scrutinize every ingredient in their pantries, a restaurant could face a fine if an inspector finds the wrong type of vegetable shortening on the shelves.
+They're actually, and if there could be a serious fine, cooks would be forced to discard old recipes, scrutinize every ingredient in their pantries.

 I'm not.

-This is the associated press David Caruso.
+This is the Associated Press David Caruso.

 Cooking oil police along with the smoked Nazis.

-Twenty-four thousand six hundred restaurants affect in New York City.
+24,600 restaurants affected in New York City.

-All right, here's Parcells, folks.
+All right, here's Parcels, folks.

 This is how the press conference on Terrell Owens ended.